mattiasvillani/BayesLearnCourse/README.md

 * Written lab reports (deadlines will be given in Mondo)
 * Take home exam:
     - 1st attempt: handed out on January 14.
-To be returned on January 20.
+To be returned on January 18, at 6 PM.
     - 2nd attempt: handed out on TBD.
 To be returned on TBD.